Fluent Commerce Logo

 Inventory Feed Data Flow

 Inventory Feeds are designed to export tailored views of inventory availability into your own ecosystem.
-Once the data has been exported to your ecosystem it is in an easy-to-use format ready to be shared with any other systems that benefit from inventory availability.
+Once the data has been exported to your ecosystem, it will be in an easy-to-use format and ready to be shared with any other systems that benefit from inventory availability.

 High-Level Diagram